Chr0nicxhack3r/Trainer-Releases/Inside-the-Backrooms/External-Trainer/.github/README.md

 # <center> "Inside the Backrooms" External Trainer </center>
 >### ***Info:***
->>*- Save this to a folder with an exclusion in your firewall or add an exclusion for this program.*<br>
+>>*Save this to a folder with an exclusion in your firewall or add an exclusion for this program.*<br>
 >### ***Instructions:***
 >>1. *Launch game*
 >>2. *Play singleplayer or host a game*